rohitkgautam/MS_ENGAGE/README.md

 ### Movie Recommender
-A movie recommender that recommends movies using the K Nearest Neighbours algorithm from a list of ~5000 movies
+A movie recommender that recommends movies using the K Nearest Neighbours algorithm from a list of ~5000 movies.
+Heroku Web App: https://my-movie-recommender-app.herokuapp.com/

 ### requirements
 - Python version: 3.7.4